theophile-bb/Is-a-mushroom-poisonous/README.md

 Project led on a dataset referencing a wide panel of mushroom features (odor, color, habitat, number of rings,...).

-• Processing, cleaning and encoding of the data.
+• Processing, cleaning and encoding of the data. \n
 • Comparison of different dimension reduction techniques.
 Representation of the mushrooms as embeddings on a 2D dimension using the t-distributed stochastic neighbor embedding (T-SNE).
 • Analysis of the results using segmentation methods (clustering) with all the features and the three